-After attending church from my infancy, God saved me one Sunday morning in a small Methodist church in a rural community located on Sand Mountain in Alabama, USA.
+After attending church from my infancy, when I was 16 years old God saved me one Sunday morning in a small Methodist church in a rural community located on Sand Mountain in Alabama, USA.
 But before I get into the story of how God saved me I’d like for you to read a passage of scripture that is among my favorites in the Bible.
 Please read it kind of slow because I’d really like for you grasp what the apostle Paul has written here by inspiration of the Holy Spirit.
 As I share how God saved me you will hear some of these passages again.
 They speak not only of the way God saved me but how God gives new birth and saves everyone who comes to Christ in repentance for the forgiveness of sins and professes him as Savior and Lord.

 Blessed be the God and Father of our Lord Jesus Christ, who has blessed us in Christ with every spiritual blessing in the heavenly places, even as he chose us in him before the foundation of the world, that we should be holy and blameless before him.
 In love he predestined us for adoption as sons through Jesus Christ, according to the purpose of his will, to the praise of his glorious grace, with which he has blessed us in the Beloved.
 In him we have redemption through his blood, the forgiveness of our trespasses, according to the riches of his grace, which he lavished upon us, in all wisdom and insight making known to us the mystery of his will, according to his purpose, which he set forth in Christ as a plan for the fullness of time, to unite all things in him, things in heaven and things on earth.
 In him we have obtained an inheritance, having been predestined according to the purpose of him who works all things according to the counsel of his will, so that we who were the first to hope in Christ might be to the praise of his glory.
 In him you also, when you heard the word of truth, the gospel of your salvation, and believed in him, were sealed with the promised Holy Spirit, who is the guarantee of our inheritance until we acquire possession of it, to the praise of his glory.
 Ephesians 1:3-14 (ESV)